viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 (To get the full list of available parameters, run `python file_via_socket.py --help`.)

 Let me summarize.
-To successfully run the application, you need to perform these steps:
+To successfully run the demo application, you need to perform these steps:

 1. Connect a suitable signal from a signal generator to Cora Z7 pins V_P and V_N or to pin A0 (or to both).
 2. Connect the network cable to the Cora Z7 board.